 In most cases, if you have a great deal of debt, it’s in your best interests to file bankruptcy - either individually or as a couple - before proceeding with a divorce.
 An experienced divorce lawyer can advise you of your best options.

-Although we're plugged into social media constantly, many people don't think twice before posting pictures or status updates to their social media profiles.
+Although we're plugged into our phones and social media constantly, many people don't think twice before posting pictures or status updates to their social media profiles.
 Under Colorado divorce law, social media posts - including Facebook status updates or pictures - may be used as evidence in court.

 Couples who also own property together - and who are also going through divorce - have a number of problems they must face.
 They must decide who will be responsible for paying off the mortgage, determine how that debt will be paid, and decide what will be done with the property.